floooh/fips/site/p060_imports.md

 {% endhighlight %}

-'./fips diag imports' catches uncommitted changes, changes which are committed but not pushed, or if the remote repository is ahead of the local repository:
+'./fips diag imports' catches uncommitted changes, changes which are committed but not pushed, and whether the remote repository is ahead of the local repository:

 {% highlight bash %}